-While they can set up internet networks in local communities, they have to find a middle man (like a local ISPs) to take a cut and then sell to customers.
-These are the same customers that as taxpayers are paying for the backbone of these networks anyway.
+While local governments can set up internet networks, they have to find a middleman (like a local ISP) to take a cut and then sell to consumers.
+These are the same customers that (as taxpayers) are paying for the backbone of these networks anyway.

-While a few local PUDs are getting around these prohibitions by providing free public wifi in their communities, this retail prohibition is a major stumbling block to broadband access in Washington State.
+While a few local PUDs are getting around these prohibitions by providing free public wifi, this retail prohibition is a major stumbling block to broadband access in Washington State.

 Muninetworks wrote a nice roundup of who opposed the bill then:

 The bill's opponents may be separated into two groups.
 The first is the usual gang of big, absentee corporations like CenturyLink, Frontier, and Comcast that typically oppose any legislation that could create competition to their services.
 They have a ton of lobbying power and very little desire or capacity to solve the rural broadband problem in Washington state.

 The second group is more interesting.
 It is a collection of local businesses that are actually rooted in the community.
 Many are ISPs that operate on existing wholesale-only networks owned by public utility districts.
 They are afraid of either being kicked off the network or having to compete against the PUD itself in provisioning services.
 These are certainly legitimate fears.